-5.12.1 Continuation of Mission Essential Contractor Services
+5.10.1 Continuation of Mission Essential Contractor Services

-The contractor shall continue the performance of mission essential contractor services identified in SOW paragraph “5.4.3.c Security Response Team” during: 1) a situation where PMA-274 personnel are unable to occupy their normal facilities either through localized acts of nature, accidents, technological, attack-related emergencies or situations that disrupt normal operations and 2) a situation where access to NAS Patuxent River is restricted to Mission Essential personnel.
+The contractor shall continue the performance of mission essential contractor services identified in PBSOW paragraph “5.2.1.c Security Response Team” during: 1) a situation where PMA-274 personnel are unable to occupy their normal facilities either through localized acts of nature, accidents, technological, attack-related emergencies or situations that disrupt normal operations and 2) a situation where access to NAS Patuxent River is restricted to Mission Essential personnel.
 The contractor shall develop a Continuation of Mission Essential Contractor Services Plan using the Federal Continuity Directive 1 (FCD 1) Federal Executive Branch National Continuity Program and Requirements as a guide.
-The contractor shall identify, in the plan, provisions for the acquisition of necessary personnel and resources, if necessary, for continuity of operations for up to 30 days or until normal operations can be resumed.
-The plan shall include, but not be limited to the following elements:
+The contractor shall identify, in the plan, provisions for the acquisition of essential personnel and resources, if necessary, for continuity of operations for up to 30 days or until normal operations can be resumed.
+The plan shall include, but not be limited to the following elements in accordance with DFARS Clause 252.237-7023:

 a.
 Challenges associated with maintaining contractor essential services during an extended event, such as a pandemic that occurs in repeated waves;

 b.
-The time lapse associated with the initiation of the acquisition of necessary personnel and resources and their actual availability on site;
+The time lapse associated with the initiation of the acquisition of essential personnel and resources and their actual availability on site;

 c.
 The components, processes, and requirements for the identification, training, and preparedness of personnel who are capable of relocating to alternate facilities or performing work from home;